 As beautiful weather approaches, millions of people are finalizing their travel plans to be with their family and loved ones.
 For those living on supplemental oxygen, the idea of traveling great distances can seem like a daunting task, but fear not.
 No matter if it’s by land, air, or sea, it’s possible to travel comfortably while on supplemental oxygen.
-Below are some travel tips for people with lung disease while on supplemental 02.
+For people with COPD and other lung diseases, below are some travel tips with lung disease while on supplemental 02.

 The Basics on Supplemental 02

 Supplemental oxygen, or supplemental 02, is used when lung function has reduced to the point where additional oxygen is needed to continue normal bodily functions.
 Supplemental 02 can improve mental alertness and stamina, and prevent heart failure in people with severe lung disease, such as emphysema.

 Supplemental 02 comes in two forms: compressed oxygen and liquid oxygen.
 Compressed oxygen is more common and comes in tanks, while liquid oxygen comes in truly liquid form- achieving greater portability, but with a shorter shelf life.